History

 This course covers some of the major trends and developments in the history of the state of Michigan from its aboriginal past to the present day.
 The course will focus upon placing the state's history within a broader national and international context and will focus upon such topics as aboriginal settlement and culture, colonization, American settlement and statehood, industrialization, immigration and political development.
 (YR)

-HIST 3632 The US in the Middle East 3 Credit Hours
+HIST 3632 America and the Middle East in the Age of Nation-States 4 Credit Hours

 Prerequisite(s): COMP 106 or COMP 220 or COMP 270 or COMP 280